Kyle-Ross/Kyle-Ross/README.md

 ## 🚀 Hi, I'm Kyle Ross

 I'm a Business Intelligence Specialist who loves my work.
 I enjoy taking a problem and working out a repeatable solution using Python and whatever other tool is necessary.
-My best work is backed with extensive documentation, and ready to be redeployed next time the need arises.
+My best work is backed with extensive documentation and ready to be quickly redeployed next time the need arises.
 I most enjoy the projects that let me lay a foundation for future efficiency in my data career.

 ## 💡 Some of my projects on Github...